-The PhDs will be hosted at:
+The ESRs are hosted at:

 - The International Institute of Social Studies of Erasmus University Rotterdam (ISS) (Coordinating Institute);